God's Choice: Reception

 In her own review of Peshkin's book, Rose (Contemporary Sociology) praised its "clear and detailed" contribution to the field but wished for more overview material on the Christian School Movement's rise, proponents, philosophical consistency, and "sociohistorical context".
-She wrote that few had studied Christian schools, the "fastest growing sector of private education in the United States".
+She wrote that few had studied Christian schools, the "fastest growing sector of private education in the United States."
 In commending Peshkin's even-handedness, she wrote that his forthrightness about declaring his own biases and effort to present participant voices through direct quotation were strong elements, though he described more than he analyzed.
 Rose felt that the "interesting" final chapters of analysis and comparison with public schools "grounded" the overall ethnography, though she wished for more comparison of the adolescent student experience between the academy and other kinds of American schools.
-She considers Peshkin's "discussion of the politics of pluralism", that Christian schools both add to American religious pluralism while advocating against it, possibly his best contribution.
+She considers Peshkin's "discussion of the politics of pluralism," that Christian schools both add to American religious pluralism while advocating against it, to be his best contribution.

-Jean Holm (The Times Higher Education Supplement) too noted the fast growth of conservative Christian schools but added that the book was also relevant in Britain, which was experiencing similar growth.
+Jean Holm (The Times Higher Education Supplement) noted the fast growth of conservative Christian schools but added that the book was also relevant in Britain, which was experiencing similar growth.
 She found the first few chapters somewhat repetitive as it expressed the uniformity of the school's practices.
-Richard V. Pierard (Christian Century) felt that Peshkin wrote with "deeply respect" for the school and its community, but Pierard, himself an evangelical, was "disturbed" by the community's "indoctrinated" values—"biblical absolutes" that are "part of a conservative program that has been read into Scripture".
+Richard V. Pierard (Christian Century) felt that Peshkin wrote with "deep respect" for the school and its community.
+Still, Pierard, himself an evangelical, was "disturbed" by the community's "indoctrinated" values—"biblical absolutes" that are "part of a conservative program that has been read into Scripture."
 Paul F. Parsons (Christianity Today) noted that Peshkin found the school successful by traditional terms, with standardized tests, orderly climate, and "fun-loving" students, but lacking free exchange of ideas, as education is seen more as a transfer than a quest, and students do not learn "choice, doubt, suspended judgment, [or] dissent".
-Parsons affirmed Peshkin's findings as "remarkably representative" based on his own visits to "Christian schools in 60 cities", though others are less absolutist.
-And while Julian McAllister Groves (Journal of Contemporary Ethnography) described the text as "beautifully written" and "poetic", he doubted whether the school's students were as converted as they said, and felt that Peshkin might have seen more "role distance" and examples of playing along simply for community acceptance had he stayed for lunch and other informal observations.
+Parsons affirmed Peshkin's findings as "remarkably representative" based on his visits to "Christian schools in 60 cities," though others are less absolutist.
+And while Julian McAllister Groves (Journal of Contemporary Ethnography) described the text as "beautifully written" and "poetic," he doubted whether the school's students were as converted as they said, and felt that Peshkin might have seen more "role distance" and examples of playing along simply for community acceptance had he stayed for lunch and other informal observations.